 - Amruth Sarovara Pond

-Like I said, take a stroll around the hills, you’ll visit all of them.
+Take a stroll around the hills, you’ll visit all of them.
 In fact, I didn’t know about these places before I began writing this post.
-But I’ve visited all the spots without knowing their names.

-Well, we didn’t get down to the Tippu Summer House, but the rest of the places – yes.
-But I recommend visiting that summer house down the hill from the Sunrise viewpoint side, it has grand scenic views of the sunrise.
+We didn’t get down to the Tipu Summer House but do visit it.
+The summer house is down the hill from the Sunrise viewpoint side, it has grand scenic views of the sunrise.

-- Sunrise and Sunset Viewpoints: While there is a sunset viewpoint on the other side of the sunrise viewpoint, the sunrise spot is way better – it has a bridge made just for the view.
+- Sunrise and Sunset Viewpoints: While there’s a sunset viewpoint on the other side of the sunrise viewpoint, the sunrise is way better.
+It has a bridge made for the view.

-- Nandi Temple: It was easier to refer it to Nandi temple but there are other temples on the hills.
-The Nandi Temple is the one that is right behind the sunrise viewpoint.
-Some of the other temple names I looked up are Shri Verrajaneya, Maheshwara Temple, Ksheera Nadhi Moola, Bhramashram.
+- Nandi Temple: It was easier to refer to the Nandi temple but there are other temples on the hills.
+The Nandi Temple is the one that’s behind the sunrise viewpoint.
+Some other temple names I looked up are Shri Verrajaneya, Maheshwara Temple, Ksheera Nadhi Moola, Bhramashram.
 There are many more as you walk along the road in their own devoted spots.

-- Nandi Hills Park: This park is the one right at the center with less sunrise or sunset view and more beautiful greens.
-The vibes one gets in the morning while walking through the park are absolutely worth the visit.
+- Nandi Hills Park: This park’s right at the center with beautiful greenery.
+The morning vibes while walking through the park is absolutely worth the visit.
 Take your time and wander everywhere through it.
 However, look out for the signs that don’t allow you to walk over some spots.

 - Tipu Summer House: We weren’t aware of the Tipu Summer house’s existence at the time.
-But now you are – it’s a bit of a walk and you should visit it!
+It’s a bit of a walk and you should visit it!